Pratheekshhaa/NIDD-Insights/README.md

 ```
 ## Methodology:
-we are taking a database and analyzing all the data in that given database.
+we are taking a xl sheet file and analyzing all the data in that file.
-further after analyzing we are creating a uml diagram that shows the relationship between the class and parameters.
+Further after analyzing we are creating a uml diagram that shows the relationship between the class and parameters.
-they are also color coded based on the modifications; furthermore they are addressed in a uml diagram that shows the depth of the relation
+They are also color coded based on the modifications; furthermore they are addressed in a uml diagram that shows the depth of the relation

 ---